Embracing data is not enough. You need to be driving wholesale adoption of data science across the business

 In the next section, we will go through some of the steps we at Kyso think organisations should take in order to fully reap the benefits of data-driven approaches and business-wide adoption of data insights in decision-making.

 Steps to becoming a data-powered business

-The data team needs to first and foremost have a good understanding of the problem space.
+The data team needs to first and foremost have a good understanding of the problems the business faces, before they delivering possible solutions.
 For this to happen, communication channels need to be opened up between the data team and the other stakeholders, so these actors can help the data scientists understand the most impactful projects to work on, to ask the right questions of the data, and ultimately to solve the most important business challenges.
 By improving communication between data scientists and stakeholders, better outcomes for all involved will be the result.